leekevinyg/edison/README.md

 - **Open**
 Opens the first google search result that best matches the words spoken after the "open" command.
-Examples: "Open Spotify", "Open Youtube", "Open Netflix".
+Examples: "Open News", "Open Youtube", "Open Netflix".

 - **Click**
 Tries to click anything that approximately matches the words spoken after the "click" command.